 Employee Grants.

-The Compensation Committee, in its discretion, may from time to time grant awards to any employee, upon such terms and conditions as it may determine appropriate and in accordance with specific general guidelines as defined by the Plan.
-All outstanding awards shall fully vest into units upon any Change in Control as defined by the Plan, or upon such terms as the Compensation Committee may require at the time the award is granted.
+ETP's Compensation Committee, at its discretion, may from time to time grant awards to any employee, upon such terms and conditions as it may determine appropriate and in accordance with specific general guidelines as defined by the ETP 2004 Unit Plan (the "2004 Unit Plan").
+All outstanding awards shall fully vest into units upon any Change in Control, as defined by the 2004 Unit Plan, or upon such terms as the ETP Compensation Committee may require at the time the award is granted.

-Employee grants awarded under the 2004 Unit Plan will vest over a three-year period based upon the achievement of certain performance criteria.
+ETP employee grants awarded under the 2004 Unit Plan will vest over a three-year period based upon the achievement of certain performance criteria.
 The expected life of each grant is assumed to be the minimum vesting period under certain performance criteria of each grant.
-Vesting occurs based upon the total return to our Unitholders as compared to a group of publicly traded partnership peer companies.
-One third of the awards will vest and convert to Common Units annually based on achievement of the performance criteria.
+Vesting occurs based upon the total return to the ETP Unitholders as compared to a group of Master Limited Partnership peer companies.
+One third of the awards will vest and convert to ETP Common Units annually based on achievement of the performance criteria.
 Management deems it probable that all units will vest; thus, compensation expense was recorded.
-The issuance of Common Units pursuant to the 2004 Unit Plan is intended to serve as a means of incentive compensation, therefore, no consideration will be payable by the plan participants upon vesting and issuance of the Common Units.
+The issuance of ETP Common Units pursuant to the 2004 Unit Plan is intended to serve as a means of incentive compensation, therefore, no consideration will be payable by the plan participants upon vesting and issuance of the ETP Common Units.

 We assumed a weighted average risk-free interest rate of 4.42% for the three and six months ended February 28, 2007 in estimating the present value of the future cash flows of the distributions during the vesting period on the measurement date of each employee grant.
 For the employee awards outstanding as of the period ended February 28, 2007, the grant-date average per unit cash distributions were estimated to be \$5.15.
-Upon vesting, ETP Common Units are issued.
+Upon vesting, ETP Common Units are issued